The Cal State East Bay Faculty FAQ Page

 Jennifer Cabrejas is the Information Coordinator for the Office of Research and Sponsored Programs.
 She often sends out announcements regarding calls for proposals on behalf of the ORSP.

 Kyna Taylor is a staff member for the Office of Faculty Development.
 She often sends out announcements about faculty workshops and other events on behalf of the OFD.

 Leroy Morishita is the President of the University.
 Visit President Morishita's home page.

 James Houpis is the Provost and Vice President for Academic Affairs (AA)

-Bradley Wells is the Vice President for Administration and Finance (AF)
+Debbie Chaw is the Interim Vice President for Administration and Finance (AF)

 Linda Dobb is the Interim Associate Provost for Academic Affairs and the University Librarian (LIB)